 Japan’s fifth largest city, Sapporo, lives on the mountainous island of Hokkaido.
 Fans of the amber nectar will have been particularly keen to take in a game here, as the city is famous for its namesake beer.

 Sapporo's tipple has been brewed here since 1891, and a visit to its elegant brewery is a must.
 But Sapporo also boasts the green lungs of Moerenuma Park (with its sculpture and play area) and the attractive Hokkaido University Botanical Garden.
 Both look equally pleasant in autumn, when fall colours take over.

 Beyond the modern city, a Hokkaido of an altogether different kind is evoked at the open-air Historical Village of Hokkaido.
 This is old Japan, the kind of stylised image you may remember from your school days.

-Which rugby games will Sapporo host?
-Sapporo Dome will be hosting group games.
+Which rugby games did Sapporo host?
+Sapporo Dome hosted group games.

 The earthy port city of Osaka, located in Osaka Prefecture, is as charmingly frenetic as Tokyo - but prices in its bountiful shops and malls are generally cheaper.
 Beside the benefit to your bank balance, there are plenty more reasons to visit.